Birdwatching in the Algarve

 Ria Formosa

 The natural park of Ria Formosa is a true paradise for birders.
 Some of the best places for birdwatching here can only be accessed by boat.
-Examples of birds you can see here are the spoonbill, kentish plover, woodchat shrike, black-necked grebe, little egret and the grey heron.
+Examples of birds you can see here are the spoonbill, Kentish plover, woodchat shrike, black-necked grebe, little egret and the grey heron.

 Lagoa dos Salgados